repeato-qa/Repeato-CLI-prebuilt/README.md

 Supported operating systems: MacOS, Windows, Linux

+For **Apple Sillicon (M1 / ARM architecture)**, you need to use node v16 (node v16.13.0 is tested)

 ## Installing testrunner

 This distribution comes as a prebuilt package.
+Download from here: https://github.com/repeato-qa/repeato-cli-prebuilt/releases

-Just extract it to a directory of your choice.
+Just download and extract it to a directory of your choice.

 ## Additional scripts

 - `clearAllTestRunData.js`: Deletes all test run data in the workspace.
 Execute it each time before a batch run to get a fresh batch run report without any history data from previous batch runs.
 It's open source, so feel free to edit and adjust it to your needs.
+- `server.js`: Demo implementation of a simple nodeJs http server for serving batch run results

 ## Install emulator on Windows